[4 Steps] Django Social Login with Facebook

 Awesome!

-Open setting.py and add following setting.
+Open setting.py and add the following setting.

 SOCIAL_AUTH_FACEBOOK_SCOPE = ['email', 'user_link']